Doggerel (album): Critical reception

-Doggerel received a score of 72 out of 100 on review aggregator Metacritic based on eleven critics' reviews, indicating "generally favorable" reception.
+Doggerel received a score of 73 out of 100 on review aggregator Metacritic based on twelve critics' reviews, indicating "generally favorable" reception.
 Jamie Wilde of The Skinny wrote that the band "offer fans something new with their material; something more conventional, sophisticated and orchestrated" than their output of the late 1980s.
 Wilde also felt that "some choruses on tracks like Vault of Heaven do verge on feeling a bit bland" but that Black Francis's "inimitable vocal twangs still remain and he still has plenty to say yet".
 Reviewing the album for The Line of Best Fit, Christopher Hamilton-Peach wrote that Doggerel has an abundance of "riffs and rockabilly nods" and "finds the American alternative mainstays reinstating bittersweet peaks and ironic edge".
 Hamilton-Peach elaborated that the album "revolves between the erringly melodic and angst-filtered", calling "The Lord Has Come Back Today" an "upbeat ditty" and describing "You're Such a Sadducee" as having "esoteric-themed acerbic punk bite".

 Ben Lynch of Loud and Quiet called Doggerel "the best Pixies record since they've reformed", writing that the band "rips through a range of styles, from furious grunge to acoustic pop swoons, often, if not always, with a gusto that on occasions almost gets you feeling excited again".
 Iain Key of Louder Than War named it "Album of the Week" and found it to be "an instant album which should please fans young and old" that listeners "will want to play loud, with Dave Lovering's drumming as taut and powerful as ever creating the perfect engine room with Paz Lenchantin now established on bass".

 Reviewing the album for Pitchfork, Stephen Thomas Erlewine wrote that "Nothing about Doggerel sounds youthful.
 The band relies on chops instead of accidents to thrill, favoring production that's clean, burly, and without a lick of grit", and concluded that "there's no denying that Pixies are now an outfit built for comfort, not speed—a group that's found its personal sweet spot and is content to linger there".

 In a mixed review for PopMatters, Jay Honeycomb wrote "Black is bitter and irreverent one moment, sincere and sagely the next.
-These moods are sequenced together without much thread, and it’s hard to know what mindset you need to be in to connect with this album fully.
-You can hear the talent, but it’s muted chiefly under a comfortable blanket of ennui."
+These moods are sequenced together without much thread, and it's hard to know what mindset you need to be in to connect with this album fully.
+You can hear the talent, but it's muted chiefly under a comfortable blanket of ennui."

-The German Sonic Seducer magazine published the reviews of nine staff writers.
+The German magazine Sonic Seducer published the reviews of nine staff writers.
 The result was also mixed with some authors calling the album "fresh" and "a great collection of songs" and others dubbing it dull and monotonous.
 Reviewer Kym Gnuch complained about "too many songs sounding like CCR, Bob Dylan, Tom Petty and other 1970s blues rock legends."
-Stephan Wolf wondered whether Jello Biafra had influenced the songwriting whereas Breda Massmann and Thomas Thyssen praised the "catchy melodies" and the overall arrangement.
+Stephan Wolf wondered whether Jello Biafra had influenced the songwriting, whereas Breda Massmann and Thomas Thyssen praised the "catchy melodies" and the overall arrangement.